 3. The breath happens in the body

-For those of us accustomed to experiencing everything from our heads, the breath invites us to a lower centre of gravity.
-We let go of thinking for a time, and come down to the belly.
+For those of us accustomed to experiencing everything from our heads, the breath invites us to a lower center of gravity.
+We let go of thinking for a time and come down to the belly.
 We feel the texture of the breath, its rising and falling, and the physical sensations of movement that accompany it.
-This helps synchronise body and mind, bringing us more into a mode of present-moment sensing.
+This helps synchronize body and mind, bringing us more into a mode of present-moment sensing.
 When we feel the breath, we feel the essence of being alive.
 This often feels good, even if we’re having a hard time.
 As Jon Kabat-Zinn says: “If you’re breathing, there’s more right with you than wrong.”

 4. The breath isn’t really that boring

 Are you paying attention to the breath, or just your idea of how it is, should or shouldn’t be?
 Is this breath really the same as the last one, or subtly different, in duration, texture, and intensity?
 When you open to the actual sensations of breathing, is it really so tedious?
-Isn’t it rather remarkable and wonderful that we are kept alive in each moment through this mysterious process of inhalation and exhalation, of oxygenation and blood pumping, of the air reaching all the cells of the body.
+Isn’t it rather remarkable and wonderful that we are kept alive in each moment through this mysterious process of inhalation and exhalation, of oxygenation and blood pumping, of the air reaching all the cells of the body?
 Isn’t it amazing that there’s air to breathe, a body to take it in, and a mind to watch it?
 Each moment we’re interested in the process of breathing, we are training ourselves in curiosity.
 Maybe other so-called boring aspects of life contain jewels that we miss and dismiss too hastily?

 5. You don’t breathe.
 The breath breathes

 You are not in charge of your breathing, or at least, not so much.
 Yes, you could hold your breath (for a while) and you could choose to breathe deliberately fast and shallow for a time, but fairly soon any attempt to force the breath will produce counter-measures from within.
 At the same time, with practice, it’s possible to learn to align with the breath, gently moving with it, while allowing space for it to come into its own natural depth, pace, and flow.
-Things seem to go best when we co-operate with the breath, rather than resisting or clinging to it.
+Things seem to go best when we cooperate with the breath, rather than resisting or clinging to it.
 This is good training for the rest of life, over which we also have only partial control.